Bethel-nz/express-ctx/README.md

-# My Express Context
+# Express Context

 A flexible and powerful Express middleware for managing context data across requests, allowing you to maintain request-scoped data without altering function signatures.
-This is particularly useful for sharing data such as user sessions, configurations, or any request-specific information throughout your application.
+It stores each context based on the user's session, enabling you to pass around values specific to a user.

 ## Features